danielurra/node-express-app-random-between/README.md

 ```
 ### Explanation of Changes
 * HTML Response :
-Instead of sending just the random number as plain text, we now send a full HTML document.
+Instead of sending just the random number as plain text, we now send a full HTML document.<br>
-The HTML document contains an <h1> element that displays the text "Random number between 1 and n (inclusive):" followed by the generated random number.
+The HTML document contains an <h1> element that displays the text "Random number between 1 and n (inclusive):" followed by the generated random number.<br>
 * Template Literals :
 We use template literals (enclosed in backticks `) to construct the HTML string.
-This allows us to embed variables like ${number} and ${randomNumber} directly into the string.
+This allows us to embed variables like ${number} and ${randomNumber} directly into the string.<br>
 * HTML Structure :
-The HTML structure includes a <!DOCTYPE html> declaration, <html>, <head>, and <body> tags for proper formatting.
+The HTML structure includes a <!DOCTYPE html> declaration, <html>, <head>, and <body> tags for proper formatting.<br>
-The <h1> tag contains the desired text and the random number.
+The <h1> tag contains the desired text and the random number.<br>